blackkbear/inventory-management/README.md

 # Context
 This web application was created to complete my graduation project so that I could achieve my bachelor's degree in Computer Science.
-This project only used free and open-source technologies that could help solve the problematic situation facing the Dental Clinic "DentoSalud" at the time by optimizing by an 80% their inventory management and tracking, since it automates how they control their inventory, making the process efficient by reducing human resources, time invested, and human errors.
+This project only used free and open-source technologies that could help solve the problematic situation that was facing the Dental Clinic "DentoSalud" at the time by optimizing by 80% their inventory management, since it automates how they control their inventory, making the process efficient by reducing human resources, time invested, and human errors.

 ## What does it do?